Daughter of a rocket engineer, granddaughter of a planetarium director, I've been a huge fan of astronomy and space exploration all my life.

 For two days, the light show and electromagnetic storm continued, then faded.

 A Geomagnetic Perfect Storm

 Most of the time, massive CMEs miss or only strike the Earth with a glancing blow, failing to punch through.
-Rarely, if the magnetic fields of the Earth and incoming CME are aligned just right (or wrong), magnetic and electrical anomalies may reach the Earth's surface like a high-voltage power line falling on a street.
+Rarely, if the Earth's magnetic fields and incoming CME are aligned just right (or wrong), magnetic and electrical anomalies may reach the Earth's surface like a high-voltage power line falling on a street.